 If you and your family are not ready to turn vegetarian—nor are you prepared to pay a king’s ransom for quality hamburger—you do have another option: Get creative.
 Okay, maybe a little sneaky, too.

-But first, let’s talk turkey, I mean, ground beef.
+But first, let’s talk turkey, I mean ground beef.
 The really lean option of ground beef, 93/7, is not easy to prepare well.
 That’s because there’s not enough fat in it to turn out juicy, delicious fare.
 Super lean ground beef requires careful seasoning as well as fussy cooking—and even adding fat.
 So save your money and go with a less lean more flavorful option.

 My effective cost is more like $1.97 per pound.
 How?
 Please don’t tell a soul—I stretch it.
 I take the best quality ground beef and then “extend” it by at least one-third.
 So whatever the price in the store, I mentally reduce it by 33% to get my effective cost.